rust-stuco/lectures/week6/slides.md

 # Modules as Files

-In addition to declaring modules _within_ files, creating a file named `kitchen.rs` or `module_name.rs` will create a module with the same name.
+In addition to declaring modules _within_ files, creating a file named `module_name.rs` creates with it a corresponding module named `module_name`.

 ```sh
 src